Okra has been a lifelong love-hate relationship…and, until recently, hate always won. I’ve finally learned to sort of love it with Fried Okra Salad

 Pinterest is my go-to for recipes, and they literally have recipes for every single thing you can imagine.
 I came across a recipe for Fried Okra Salad, and it sounded like a great combination of flavors.
 And it has bacon.
 No recipe can be wrong when there’s bacon involved.

-This Fried Okra Salad recipe uses buttermilk, rather than egg, for the okra.
-The okra soaks in the buttermilk for 10-15 minutes prior to breading.
+I looked at a lot of fried okra recipes, and the one constant was buttermilk…the okra soaks in the buttermilk for 10-15 minutes prior to breading.
 I had never cooked with buttermilk before I discovered this recipe, so it opened up a whole new world to me.
 The buttermilk tenderizes the okra slightly, and adds a nice tang flavor.

 Learning to fry okra properly in a skillet has definitely been a learning curve.
 I don’t put enough oil at the start, and when I add extra oil halfway through it makes the okra greasy.
 Or, I turn up the heat too high, so the oil smokes and the okra burns.
 Then I think I have the heat just right, but then I leave it too long and the okra burns.
-Finally, on this most recent attempt, I got it just about perfect.
+After a lot of trial and error, I’ve finally gotten it down pat.
 You will lose some of the breading in the skillet, but that’s okay.
 Besides, those crispy bits are fabulous all by themselves.

 About 2 years ago my friend Dianne introduced me to Lucero Balsamic Vinegar.
 It is this rich, divine balsamic that is so much better than anything I’ve found at the grocery store.
 It is pricey, but a little goes a very long way.
 I drizzle the Fried Okra Salad with the balsamic vinegar just before I eat it.
 It is fabulous.